 Decreasing our gas consumption will not only keep our air cleaner and reduce CO2, but also save us a lot of money on gasoline and car maintenance.
 The best way to do this is by driving an EV because electric motors are highly efficient, delivering three times as much power to the wheels than internal combustion engines.
 According to the Union of Concerned Scientists, EVs have lower lifecycle emissions than gas-powered cars, even after accounting for extra emissions from battery manufacturing.
 EVs have fewer moving parts and are therefore much cheaper to maintain.
 EV motors are also smaller, leaving more room to carry stuff.
 Finally, there are a plethora of options to ditch our gas-guzzling cars.

 - Go electric: Buy or lease an EV, PHEV, or a HEV.
 The potential benefit to the earth and our pocketbooks is HUGE if many of us choose to go electric.
 And it is getting easier every week to plan for longer trips with your EV with apps like this.

 - If not electric, go for higher mpg.
 But really, think hard about going electric first.
 You can start with a HEV or PHEV if that feels more comfortable.
 Just remember that.
-If you still can’t switch to electric, make fuel economy one of your top selection criteria and don’t buy more car that you really need.
+If you still can’t switch to electric, make fuel economy one of your top selection criteria and don’t buy more car than you really need.
 You can extend storage with roof and rear racks without resorting to a gas-guzzler.
 And for those occasional trips when you need more carrying capacity, rent a truck or van.
 By switching to a car with better gas mileage, you can save hundreds of dollars a year and do your part for the planet.

 - Drive less.
 Ride a bike, take the train or bus, telecommute, carpool with friends and “tripchain” (bundle errands into a single car trip).